11ume/kable/README.md

 **[kable-internals](https://github.com/11ume/kable-internals)**
 <br>

-> Contains an little module to interact and test the kable core functionalities
+> Is a little module to interact with some deep functionalities of kable
 <br>

 **[kable-mongo](https://github.com/11ume/kable-mongo)**